Merzasphor/MWSE/docs/source/lua/type/tes3gameSetting.rst

 `persistent`_ (`boolean`_)
     The persistent flag of the object.

+`rawValue`_ (`number`_)
+    The base value of the game setting, as stored in memory.
+Prefer to use .value unless you know what you're doing.

 `sourceMod`_ (`string`_)
     Read-only.
 The filename of the mod that owns this object.